dustinpfister/blog_posts/_posts/js-path-find.md

 ## 1 - Vanilla js path find solution example for nodejs

-In this section I will be writing about my own js path fining solution that I put together after studying the source code of the PathFinding.js repo.
-I have not battle tested this, but the basic idea seems to work okay.
-The solution makes use of a grid that is created by another dependency that I am also going to go over in this section.
-Creating a Grid module is a whole other can of worms, but is also closely rated to path finding so the two need to work out okay with each other.
+In this section I will be writing about my own js path fining solution that I put together after studying the source code of the PathFinding.js repository at github.
+I have not battle tested this, but the basic idea seems to work okay so far for what it is worth.

+The solution makes use of a grid that is created by another dependency that I am also going to go over in this section that has to do with creating and working with a Grid.
+Creating a Grid module is a whole other can of worms when it comes to javaScript projects that require this sort of module, but is also closely related to path finding so the two things need to work out okay with each other.
+So lets start out with the grid module and then get into the path finding solution for this section.

 ### 1.1 - Grid module